Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Finally

-Ezra is lying next to me now.
+Ezra is now lying next to me.
 He's sleeping.
-His paws twitch — he's hunting in his dream.
+His paws twitch — he's chasing something in his dream.

 The rabbit.
 The ball.
-Whatever dogs dream of.
+Whatever dogs dream about.

-My world is better because Ezra is in it.
+My world is better because Ezra is there.
 Bigger.
 More exciting.
-Full of connections that would never have formed without him.
+Full of connections that would never have happened without him.

 In a trattoria in Italy, a woman from Brazil sat next to us.
 She also had a Labrador Retriever — a female dog.
-I've forgotten her name.
-But I won't forget how she spoke of her.
+I forgot her name.
+But I won't forget how she talked about her.
 She misses her so much.
 We started talking about what dogs like — her dog loved avocados.
 Ezra loves mangoes.

 The next day, walking through the vineyards — a man.
 He looks at Ezra and says: che bello!
 We communicated with hands and feet.
 He had two dogs like Ezra.
 I miss them.
 And his wife doesn't want any new ones.